nathan-tranquilla/magnoliacoasts/src/data/collectionsPackages/luxury.md

       - option to purchase more
       - includes family members
       - outfits, crowns, accessories etc. included
-      - indoors or outdoors available
+      - in studio or outdoors
   Full Newborn:
     metadata:
       - (worth $650)